Should you invest in covered call ETFs?

 By owning Canadian stocks directly, I also pay no ongoing money management fees.

 The downside of course to my Canadian dividend investing approach is I may underperform the S&P/TSX index long-term.
 Time will tell!

-In addition to owning about ~ 30 Canadian stocks for income and growth, I also own a few U.S. stocks and low-cost ETFs like the one with the asterisk above.
-I do that for income and price appreciation inside my RRSP.
-I’ve owned VYM in particular for almost 10-years now.
-The returns have been stellar.
+In addition to owning about ~ 30 Canadian stocks for income and growth, I also own a few U.S. stocks and low-cost ETFs.
+I own some plain vanilla ETFs for some income but more price appreciation inside my TFSA in particular.

 Your approach to investing may always differ from mine.
 That doesn’t make it right or wrong whatsoever.